 More about Multiple Sclerosis in Children.
 If you are reaching this page first, and would like to read Part 1, click here.
+And there is also a Part 3 if you'd like to go there next.

 About 8,000 to 10,000 children under age 18 in the US are diagnosed with multiple sclerosis.
 This statistic comes from The National MS Society.
 This equals about 3 to 5% of those living with MS. Some say the number may be as high as 10%.

 It may seem as though multiple sclerosis in children is increasing nowadays.
-But it may have been just as likely for them to get it years ago.
+But it may have been just as likely for them to develop it years ago.
 With technology like MRI's available now, it is easier to diagnose the disease earlier.

 Many pediatricians are still not familiar with multiple sclerosis in children.
 For one, they just don't expect to see it in children.

 Just as many adults lead normal lives, having MS at a young age shouldn't stop you from encouraging your child to pursue their dreams.
 (Or you, if you are a teenager living with multiple sclerosis).
+If you have questions, talk to your child's healthcare provider about any concerns you may have.

 Dear Friends,